Have you ever wished you could read minds or speak without words?

 Becoming More Aware

-While learning more about how you communicate nonverbally can have a positive impact on many aspects of your life, there are some possible pitfalls to keep in mind.
+While learning more about how you communicate nonverbally can positively impact many aspects of your life, there are some pitfalls to remember.

 Forgetting to Listen

 People are complex, and the only sure way to determine if you read their nonverbal cues properly is to talk to them about their feelings.

 With things like deception and danger, it may not always be possible to confirm what you observe, but it’s important to understand that this is not a perfect science.

 As with anything related to human interactions, it should be utilized within a larger context of communication.